MustansirS/terraform-fs-root/README.md

 4. Run `terraform apply -auto-approve`

 ## Usage
-1. Navigate to `terraform-fs`
+1. Navigate to `terraform-fs/infra`
 2. Run `terraform init` and `terraform apply -auto-approve`
-3. Run `go run repl.go` to start the Terraform REPL
+3. Navigate to `terraform-fs` and run `go run repl.go` to start the Terraform REPL
 4. Once the REPL starts, you can use commands like:
 ```
 > upload sample.json